 As the shipping industry is highly dependent on economic growth and the availability of credit to finance and expand operations, it may be negatively affected by a decline in economic activity or a deterioration of economic growth and financial conditions.
-Various factors may impact economic growth and the availability of credit, including those discussed in "-We are exposed to fluctuating demand, supply and prices for crude oil, refined petroleum and/or LPG products, and may be affected by a decrease in the demand for such products and the volatility in their prices due to their effects on supply and demand of maritime transportation services" and "-Worldwide inflationary pressures could negatively impact our results of operations and cash flows."
+Various factors may impact economic growth and the availability of credit, including those discussed in "-We are exposed to fluctuating demand, supply and prices for LPG products, and may be affected by a decrease in the demand for such products and the volatility in their prices due to their effects on supply and demand of maritime transportation services" and "-Worldwide inflationary pressures could negatively impact our results of operations and cash flows."